jatinjain13/MSP432P401R_Labs/README.txt

 By: Jatin Jain 101184197

-Here are my labs from a 3rd year real time systems course.
+Here are my labs from a 3rd year real time systems course using the MSP432P401R SimpleLink™ Microcontroller LaunchPad™ (MSP‑EXP432P401R) to learn about real-time embedded systems

 Each lab description has been including below.

 LAB 3 - Basic Input/Output (interfacing with LEDs and switches) 6 - Continuously poll the switches (with debouncing).